OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

  |image86|

-.. warning:: Please note, if you add a Short Answer question type, your answer text must exactly match the spelling of your student’s solution for the question to be marked correct.
+.. warning:: Please note, if you add a Short Answer question type, your answer text must exactly match the spelling of your learner’s solution for the question to be marked correct.

 Add Code Block
 ^^^^^^^^^^^^^^^^^